pontus-vision/data-prep/dataprep-webapp/README.md

 * https://github.com/angular/angular.js/wiki/Writing-AngularJS-Documentation
 * https://github.com/angular/dgeni-packages/blob/master/NOTES.md

-### Build a standalone lib distrib (not minified)
+### Build a standalone lib distribution (not minified)
 run
-`npm run build`
+`yarn start`

-### Build a standalone prod distrib
+### Build a standalone prod distribution
 run
-`npm run build:dist`
+`yarn build`

 ##Maven profiles
-The build and test can be executed using maven as well here are the different maven profile avaialble.
+The build and test can be executed using maven as well here are the different maven profile available.

-###-P dev (default)
+###-P ci
-The default maven profile called *dev* that launches all the necessary tasks for building and testing the app with the usuall maven phases : *test* *package*.
-This profile assumes that all the tooling is installed on the current machine.

-###-Duse.docker.tool=true
 The profile name *ci* is triggered using this property.
-It is used for continuus integration build on our jenkins server.
-This build is using a docker image installed with all the required tooling because it was too much of a pain to install the tooling directly on the jenkins server.
-This allows for installing on other servers easilly too.
+It is used for continuous integration build on our jenkins server.
-The docker image is build from the Dockerfile : [docker/Dockerfile-for-dev-tools](docker/Dockerfile-for-dev-tools)
+Code coverage is added at this step.